jonjahr/selenium-test-example/readme.md

 - [Experitest](https://experitest.com)
 - [CrossBrowserTesting](https://crossbrowsertesting.com)

 [Jenkins](https://jenkins.io/doc/) is an automation server that can automate tasks related to testing web apps (as well as building and deploying them).
-Jenkins can be used to manage running
+Most often Jenkins is used to run JavaScript unit tests.
+But Jenkins can also run Selenium tests, and could be useful if you have many tests, or are using a Grid, etc.

 For a browser instance to receive Selenium commands, you must have the Selenium browser driver installed.
 Drivers exist for all major browsers in many operating systems.